This post may contain affiliate links. Read my disclosure policy here.

 My story: How I established a career I love, from home

 I was 25 when I first left my corporate job to grab an opportunity to work remotely.

-I loved that corporate job I gave up, by the way, but I loved the idea of exploring the unknown more.
-Especially at that time when I was young and had some space in my life to “expirement”.
+I loved the corporate job I gave up, by the way, but I loved the idea of exploring the unknown more.
+Especially at that time when I was young and had some space in my life to test the waters.

 I had big dreams to travel and to try out entrepreneurship—two things I couldn’t do as much as I wanted because of the demands of my office-based work.
 It took a lot of courage to leave behind a secured job and a promising corporate path but there’s no denying the restlessness that was building up in my heart.

 Fun fact: It was actually what my former boss said that inspired me to register this domain name 9 years ago.
-On that day I told him I was filing my resignation, he said (and I remember that moment quite vividly), “I don’t want to get in the way of chasing dreams so, okay.. just give me a month.”
+On that day I told him I was filing my resignation, he said (and I remember that moment quite vividly), “I don’t want to get in the way of chasing dreams so, okay.”